BlueBrain/MorphIO/doc/source/specification.rst

 In MorphIO each section is identified by an ID.
 By default, the section IDs will correspond to the order of section appearance while performing a depth-first traversal on every neurites.
 The neurite order is the order of appearance in the file.
-Alternatively, the NRN simulator way of ordering section can be used by specifying the flag ``morphio::Option::NRN_ID`` when opening the file.
+Alternatively, the NRN simulator way of ordering section can be used by specifying the flag ``morphio::Option::NRN_ORDER`` when opening the file.
 In the NRN simulator, the soma which is considered as a section (contrary to MorphIO) is placed first and then neurites are sorted according to their type.

-The final order is the following:
+The order is the following:

 0. Soma
 1. Axon